 PRINCE2’s focus on managing projects through stages with appropriate levels of governance, and its mandated approach to adapting its methods to suit the project and its environment, enable Scrum and its Sprints to easily operate within Stage Boundaries and within the Managing Product Delivery phase.
-Scrum and PRINCE2 are perfectly compatible in this way, but ultimately require knowledge of and experience in both to produce an efficient project management framework that can easily adapt to change.
+Scrum and PRINCE2 are perfectly compatible in this way, but ultimately require knowledge of and experience in both to produce an efficient framework that can easily adapt to change.

 – – – –

 1. Office for Government Commerce.
 Best Management Practice – PRINCE2.